A Walk of Wonder, Whimsy and Witnessing

 Let the streets of Amsterdam be a mirror to your inner life and help you practice the art of noticing things you haven’t before

 Most of us rush through our neighbourhoods - and our lives - while rarely seeing them.
-We follow the same routes, carry the same preoccupations, and miss the gnomes winking at us from the heights, the sparkle of light dancing on the canals, the words carved into ordinary doorways.
+We follow the same routes, carry the same preoccupations, and miss the gnomes winking at us from the heights, the changing reflection of light on the canals, the words carved into ordinary doorways.
 Just like we miss the quieter signals from within: the whispers of what’s actually important to us and not someone else, the pull towards something that we can’t put into words yet, the vague restlessness that’s searching for release.

-This walk doesn't ask you to meditate in a studio or journal at a desk.
-Instead, it uses De Pijp - its whimsical details, its community-tended bursts of colourful flowers, its century-old architecture built as a love letter to the working class - as the stage to an inner journey.
-You slow down.
-You practice noticing.
-You witness the beauty of the world around you, and you are witnessed by others walking alongside you.
+Instead, it uses Amsterdam’s De Pijp neighbourhood - its whimsical details, its community-tended bursts of colourful flowers, its century-old architecture built as a love letter to the working class - as the stage to an inner journey.
+You get to slow down, and practice noticing.
+You get to witness the beauty of the world around you, and be witnessed by a small and intimate group of others walking alongside you.

-Led by a psychologist and art therapy facilitator, each stop carries both an outer invitation (to look, to wonder) and an inner one (to reflect, to recognise).
+Led by a psychologist and art therapy facilitator, each carefully chosen stop carries both an outer invitation (to look, to wonder) and an inner one (to reflect, to recognise).
 Come as you are, notice what you notice.
 Open yourself to being delighted and surprised, supported and seen.

 What we’ll do

-Expect to feel more present than you have been in a while, and to leave with a renewed appreciation - for the world around you, and for yourself.
+With gentle guidance, expect to feel more present than you have been in a while, and to leave with a renewed appreciation - for the world around you, and for yourself.

 Why it works